ISoftware-co-za/MyWork/Design/Index.md

 ## Document Storage
 A document database is used.
 The following document collections will be maintained:
 - Users - Email, password and work types.
 - Work - All the users work.
+References a user through `user_id:ObjectID`.
 - Tasks - A document per work item, containing all the tasks for the work item.
 - Activities - A document per task, containing all the activities for the task.
 ## Service Interaction